SUICIDE RATE REMAINS LARGELY UNCHANGED

 Suicide

-SAN BERNARDINO COUNTY SUICIDE RATE IS HIGHER THAN STATE
+SAN BERNARDINO COUNTY OVERALL SUICIDE RATE SLIGHTLY HIGHER THAN STATE